cjerdonek/rcv-results-reporter/README.md

 ## TODO

-* Add a test page showing all RCV contests across all elections.
 * Try adding the November 2019 election?
 * Start adding other languages?
 * Make test HTML viewable on GitHub.